mattbierner/gif-shift/README.md

 ![The shift slider](documentation/frame-shift-slider.png)

-With a frame shift of 3 for example, every pixel painted using the brush tool will sample from three frame in the future instead of from the current frame.
+With a frame shift of 3 for example, every pixel painted using the brush tool will sample from three frames in the future instead of from the current frame.

-Gif Shift has a few basic tools to apply the shift:
+*Gif Shift* include a few basic tools you can use to apply these shifts:

 ![Tools](documentation/tools.png)

 - Brush (b) — Apply the current shift.
-The size of the brush is controlled by the `stroke`.
+The size of the brush is controlled by `stroke`.
 - Eraser (e) — Clear the current shift.
-The size of the eraser is controlled by the `stroke`.
+The size of the eraser is controlled by `stroke`.
 - Line (g) — Draw a line that demarcates which part of the image should be shifted.
-- Quick Shift — Quickly shift part of the image (such as the left side or bottom).
+- Quick Shift — Quickly shift part of the image (such as the left half or bottom half).

 You can also view the current shift mask by selecting `mask` in the bottom bar of the editor:

 ![Viewing the shift mask](documentation/view-mask.png)

 - Black — No shift.
-- 100% red — The pixel has been shifted the entire length of the gif forward.
+- 100% red — The pixel has been shifted the entire length of the gif forwards.
 - 30% red (dark red) — The frame has been shifted GIF_FRAME_COUNT * 0.30 frames forward.
 - 100% blue — The pixel has been shifted the entire length of the gif backwards.
 - 30% blue (dark blue) — The frame has been shifted GIF_FRAME_COUNT * 0.30 frames backwards.